Blog

 If you don’t have much experience in web development, you might want to leave this step to your agency.

 The more you want to customise your site, the more your designer, developer or agency will charge you.
-The cost can range anywhere between $500 and $10,000 +.
-An interactive web app or advanced features like database integration is likely to require an even larger budget.
+The cost to build a website can range from $500 to $10,000+.
+An interactive web app or advanced features like database integration are likely to require an even larger budget.

 In the web design industry, there are many different options and technologies available, many of which do the same thing and solve the same kind of problems.
 It all comes down to your specific requirements as to which is the most appropriate.
 Your web development agency should find the best solution that balances your requirements and budget.